Sea Turtle Camp Hawaii

 Overview

-Join other teens on a journey through the incredible island of Oahu for an adventure you will never forget.
+Join other teens on a journey through the incredible island of O’ahu for an adventure you will never forget.
 When not working with sea life, we’ll immerse you in some of the most beautiful, famous, and treasured landmarks the island has to offer.
-We’ll surf the breaks of the North Shore, paddle the waters of Waikiki, snorkel over beautiful coral reefs, and even dine at an authentic Hawaiian luau.
-While on the island we’ll also soak up the history and culture by hiking Diamond Head Crater, learning about Native Hawaiians at the Polynesian Cultural Center, and going on a guided tour of the USS Arizona Memorial at Pearl Harbor.
-This program is designed for rising 10th-12th graders who are passionate about sea turtle conservation and looking for a tropical adventure abroad.
-Join us on our next trip as we:
+We’ll snorkel over beautiful coral reefs, explore the crystal clear water at world-renowned beaches, and even dine at an authentic Hawaiian luau.
+While on the island we’ll also soak up the history and culture by hiking the Ka’ena Point trail, and learning about Native Hawaiians at the Polynesian Cultural Center.

 • Learn about real scientific research from marine biologists